edsoncassius/edsoncassius.github.io/_pages/education.md

 <br>

 Passionate for technology and signal processing, I graduated in Information Engineering in 2018 in the Universidade Federal do ABC (UFABC) in Santo Andre, Sao Paulo - Brazil.
 UFABC is an accredited institution of higher learning in Brazil and with a very competitive recruitment process.
-The UFABC is the only federal university in Brazil with a doctoral degree of 100% of professors.
+UFABC is the only federal university in Brazil with 100% of professors with a doctoral degree.

 To be able to get a Bachelor's in Information Engineering (2018) I had also to graduate as a Bachelor of Science and Technology (2016).

 The Information Engineering course is divided into three main fields: Multimedia Processing, Networks and Telecommunication, encompassing the whole spectrum of transmission and analysis of information.

 I graduated with a GPA of 2.9, without ever failing a single course.
-The grading system is different than U.S. universities and some courses are extremely hard to get a good grade, students of UFABC have an average of 2.0 GPA. <a href='https://github.com/edsoncassius/edsoncassius.github.io/blob/master/assets/pdf/morningside_eval.pdf'>(1)</a>
+The grading system is different than U.S. universities and some courses are extremely hard to get a good grade, students of UFABC have an average of 2.0 GPA.
+Course is certified by Morningside Evaluations as the equivalent of a Bachelor of Science in Computer Engineering from an accredited institution of higher education in the United States. <a href='https://github.com/edsoncassius/edsoncassius.github.io/blob/master/assets/pdf/morningside_eval.pdf'>(1)</a>

 My final project was a fall detector system for elders and patients, capturing and analyzing data, and sending notifications through the Google Cloud API. <a href='https://graduacao.ufabc.edu.br/informacao/wp-content/uploads/2022/03/2017_3_edson_lopes.pdf'>(2)</a>

 As a bachelor student, I was able to maintain high enough grades to receive a scholarship for a Scientific Research Program for FAPESP in Chemistry Learning in 2012.
 Gathering, organizing and transcripting data where one of the actitivies involved to do the research project.

+## Software Information Engineering Exchange Program
 <br>

 <div class="row justify-content-sm-center">